mittagessen/kraken/_sources/advanced.txt

 Recognition
 -----------

-Recognition requires a binarized image, a page segmentation for that image, and a pyrnn or HDF5 model.
+Recognition requires a grey-scale or binarized image, a page segmentation for that image, and a pyrnn or HDF5 model.
 In particular there is no requirement to use the page segmentation algorithm contained in the ``segment`` subcommand or the binarization provided by kraken.

 The ``ocr`` subcommand is able to print the recognition results either as plain text (default) or as `hOCR